Our Heritage – Est. 1902

-The shop was built in 1854 by Mr R Abrahams who was a draper and tailor.
-Mr Abrahams later closed the shop in 1902 and sold the premises to Charles and Gerald Richards from Manor Farm, Branscombe.
-Sidney J Soanes came to work for Richards Bros in 1910 in answer to an advert requiring a motor cycle mechanic.
+Soanes Cycles is one of the oldest bicycle shops in Britain, the shop was built in 1854 by Mr R Abrahams who was a local draper and tailor.
+Mr Abrahams closed his shop in 1902 and sold the premises to Charles and Gerald Richards from Manor Farm, Branscombe.
+The brothers went on to open Richard Bro’s Liberty Cycles and Sidney J Soanes came to work as a cycle mechanic in 1910 in response to an advert.

-Cycles were produced at the Colyton shop.
-Frames brazed up from bought-in fittings, the frames were taken to a shed lined with galvanised sheets and stove enamelled.
-Cycle manufacture in Colyton stopped in the early 1920’s as a result of the competition from factory made cycles.
-During the 1930’s mass production meant cheap cycles became readily available.
+Cycles were produced at the Colyton based shop with bicycle frames brazed up from bought-in fittings, the frames were then taken to a shed lined with galvanised sheets and stove enamelled.
+Cycle manufacture in Colyton stopped in the early 1920’s as a result of the competition from factory made cycles, during the 1930’s mass production meant cheap cycles became widely available.

-A new cycle company, Norman Cycles, started in Ashford, Kent producing cheap cycles.
-As there were remaining stocks of the original Swan Cycles transfers available, they were sent to the Norman Cycles company who applied them to their cycles.
-They sold for £3-15 shillings for a standard Ladies or Gents cycle, plus £1 for Sturmey Archer 3-speed.
-Other makes sold were Raleigh, BSA, Elswick and Sunbeam.
+A new cycle company, Norman Cycles, started in Ashford, Kent producing mass cycles.
+As there were remaining stocks of the original Swan Cycles (aka Soanes Cycles) transfers available, they were sent to the Norman Cycles company who applied them to their cycles.
+The Swan Cycles bikes sold for £3-15 shillings for a standard Ladies or Gents cycle, plus £1 for Sturmey Archer 3-speed.
+Other makes sold at the time were Raleigh, BSA, Elswick and Sunbeam.